Maybe you’ve heard the word multi-passionate before.

-When I quit my full-time job to launch Pattern of Purpose, I stayed on part-time with a non-profit consulting organization not only to keep a steady stream of income, but also to continue practicing those skills I learned in graduate school.
+When I quit my full-time job to launch Pattern of Purpose, I stayed on part-time with a consulting firm not only to keep a steady stream of income, but also to continue practicing those skills I learned in graduate school.
 I wasn’t ready to leave the field altogether even though my career goals had changed.

 I was open and honest with my manager about my intentions to grow my coaching practice and to this day I keep a schedule that clearly differentiates my business time from my consulting time.